-Hello, I am Ray Beaufait a 73 year old senior athlete.
+Hello, I am Ray Beaufait a (1943) senior athlete competitor.
 Why do I put myself through the pain, disappointments, humiliation and effort to compete at my age after a serious illness?

 Well, about two years ago I come down with a mysterious illness and almost died after a month in the hospitals, Arrowhead and Mayo Clinic.
 I lost 70 pounds in one month and all muscle mass.
 After leaving Mayo Clinic I spent two weeks in rehab as I could not do any basic home functions.
 I could not lift 10 pounds.
 It took me a year of working out and lifting weights to get back to anywhere near normal.